younus-always/node-currency-converter/README.md

 ## 🔑 Configuration

-3. Get a free API key from [ExchangeRate API.](https://www.exchangerate-api.com/ "Go to ExchangeRate API")
+1. Get a free API key from <a href="https://www.exchangerate-api.com" target="\_blank" title="Go to ExchangeRate API">ExchangeRate API.</a>

-4. Create a .env file in the project root:
+2. Create a .env file in the project root:

 ```bash
 EXCHANGERATE_API_KEY=your_api_key_here